Hydrophobefireman/statedrive/README.md

      return <div>You Entered {name}</div>;
    }
    ```
-3. use it within your app elsewhere (any place where hooks don't work)
+3. Use it within your app elsewhere (any place where hooks don't work)
    util.js
    ```js
    import { get, set } from "statedrive";